-Hip bursitis doesn’t cause joint pain, so if you fear your pain is coming from your joint, you should see a doctor.
+Hip bursitis doesn’t cause joint pain, so if you fear your pain is coming from your joint, you should see a surgeon.

 Pain and tenderness are the primary symptoms of hip bursitis.
 So if your pain mimics any of these below, you should see a doctor:

-- – Pain is usually worse at nice, when lying on the affected hip.
+- Pain is usually worse at night, when lying on the affected hip

 Where does it come from and who is at risk?